Home » Features » Mary Margaret Murphy SL, Vice President

 Although I was born in Erie, Pa., I attended six different grade schools and lived in Kentucky, Ohio and Colorado.
 I met the Sisters of Loretto in Denver at Blessed Sacrament Grade School.
 Upon graduating in Denver from Machebeuf High School, I entered the Loretto novitiate.
 I graduated from Loretto Heights College in Denver with a double major in English and education.
 Later I enrolled in University Without Walls and received a degree in early childhood development.

 After living in the Valley for 26 years, I moved to El Paso, Texas.
-For the past 12 years, I served as the case manager at El Paso Villa Maria, a shelter for women who are homeless.
-I recently transitioned from Villa Maria to become the coordinator of the Loretto Volunteer Program, which expanded to El Paso August 2018; to also serve in Loretto elected leadership; and to do volunteer work with the immigrants.
+For 12 years, I served as the case manager at El Paso Villa Maria, a shelter for women who are homeless.
+In 2018 I transitioned from Villa Maria when I was elected to serve as Vice President in the Loretto Community and started to coordinate the Loretto Volunteer Program, which expanded to El Paso in August of that year.
+In July 2024, I was re-elected Vice President of the Loretto Community, and today I also serve as a consultant to El Paso Villa Maria.

 Loretto Community